 5. Big Sable Point Lighthouse

-6. Portland Head Lighthouse, Maine
+6. Portland Head Lighthouse

 - Spring Point Ledge Light: Located next to the Portland Harbor Museum, visitors can learn more about Portland’s rich history.
 Unlike other lighthouses, visitors can walk out on the granite breakwater to admire and photograph the lighthouse up close.